-The HTTP server will have the following characteristics and limitations:
+The HTTP server is going to have the following characteristics and significant limitations:

-- No persistent connections support, thus, the server will always send the Connection: close header line to clients. - Ignores all header fields in client's requests. - GET /votes returns the voting standings as an HTML list.
-This list will also include JavaScript linked buttons to cast votes. - Other GET requests as assumed to refer to static content files, stored within a established folder.
-By analyzing the file's name, some relevant content types should be supported. - PUT is supported for the /votes/{n} URI, standing for a vote casting on candidate number {n}, on this demo, candidates are numbered from 1 to 4.
-PUT requests will not carry any body content.
+- No persistent connections support, thus, the server will always send the Connection: close header line to clients. - All header field lines in client's requests are ignored. - GET /votes returns the voting standings as an HTML list.
+This list will also include JavaScript linked buttons to cast votes. - Other GET requests as assumed to refer to static content files, stored within an established folder.
+By analyzing the file's name, some relevant content types should be inferred and supported. - PUT is supported for the /votes/{n} URI, standing for a vote casting on candidate number {n}, on this demo, candidates are numbered from 1 to 4.
+PUT requests will not actually carry any body content.

 When designing web services and consumers, data processing can be implemented on both sides.
-In this project the GET /votes provides a ready to use server generated HTML content, but it could be otherwise, for instance the server could provide a XML content and it would be up to the consumer (JavaScript) creating the HTML content from it.
+In this project the GET /votes provides a ready to use server generated HTML content, but it could be otherwise, for instance the server could provide an XML content and it would be up to the consumer (JavaScript) creating the HTML content from it to be presented.